ironbar/aimo/docs/modeling/Iteration_03_prompt_engineering.md

 After a week and more than 20 experiments before I have not been able to improve LB score with prompt engineering.
 How could I improve?

 - Using a better base model to generate answers.
 Fine-tuning DeepSeekMath may allow to do that.
   However people in the forum have said that they got worse results after fine-tuning.
+Remember that the model has already being trained with RL.
   It is uncertain if fine-tuning can improve the reasoning skills of a model.
 - Change the generation process.
 Maybe giving as input already generated answers in a dialog between LLMs.
   Or we might give the possible answers to the model to choose between them, like in a test exam.
 [MMLU example](https://github.com/deepseek-ai/DeepSeek-Math/blob/main/evaluation/few_shot_prompts/cot_mmlu_stem_4_shot.py)